-Speak UP Bucknell offers a variety of programs and presentations designed to help students build positive bystander skills around sexual assault, dating violence and stalking.
+Speak UP Bucknell offers a variety of programs and presentations designed to make students aware of the warning signs of sexual assault, dating violence and stalking, help them build understanding about consent and healthy relationships, and explore safe options to act as a positive bystander or help a friend who might have been affected by interpersonal violence.
 Learn about our educational approach and how these programs educate students.

-This program provides an overview of positive bystander behavior, sexual violence, rape culture, and how to practice positive bystander behavior in a potentially sexually violent situation.
-The interactive program focuses on helping students build positive bystander skills for potentially sexually violent situations.
+This program, presented to all incoming first-year students at Bucknell, provides an overview of positive bystander behavior, sexual violence, and how to practice positive bystander behavior.
+This interactive program focuses on helping students raise awareness of situations which might require intervention, and building positive bystander skills to empower them to intervene.

 This program provides information about dating violence and stalking prevention.
 Students will learn about the different types of dating violence, power and control strategies, and the honeymoon-tension-abuse cycle.
-Students will learn about signs to look out for in both the victim and abuser and their interaction.
-They will then practice positive bystander behavior using an example of an abusive relationship in popular media.
+Students will also learn about the tenets of healthy relationships, including consent and boundary setting, as well as how to help a friend who might be in an unhealthy or abusive relationship.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.